This page will be updated as the situation develops. Please check back regularly for updates.

 Entering virtual events and creating accounts on participation platforms such as Strava are fantastic ways to participate in your dream events from the convenience of your current location; reducing the need to travel, interact with mass crowds, or even leave the comfort of your own home.
-Many event organisers have already begun offering virtual events, and here at Let’s Do This we are working on creating an epic virtual event experience for our users.
+Many event organizers have already begun offering virtual events, Let’s Do This has built the world’s leading virtual event solution.

-While entering a smaller event in lieu of cancellation may have previously been a viable option, with new guidelines in place it is likely that for the next couple of months even smaller events will be forced to postpone or cancel.
+While entering a smaller event in lieu of cancellation may have previously been a viable option, the extended lockdown and regulations meant that even smaller events were forced to postpone and cancel.
 That being said, when social distancing measures ease in the future, it is likely that smaller, local events will be the ones to bounce back the quickest.
 Many events on Let’s Do This have smaller field sizes, and we will help you understand and make the most of this when these events come back on the market.

 Let’s Do This, Together